 He noted in the report that Ramos had no Twitter followers at the time and said the account was "best described as ranting."

-The detective said before closing the case he would review the information with the State Attorney's Office for possible charges, determine whether the Twitter account could be closed because of its content, forward a picture of Ramos to The Capital for their security plan, and monitor for any explosive reaction to his other pending case.
+The detective said before closing the case he would review the information with the state's attorney's office for possible charges, determine whether the Twitter account could be closed because of its content, forward a picture of Ramos to The Capital for their security plan and monitor for any explosive reaction to his other pending case.

 The detective noted that during a conference call with a Capital Gazette editor, the newspaper's attorney, and the reporter, Eric Hartley, who no longer worked there, that [the detective] "did not believe that Mr. Ramos was a threat to employees for The Capital."

-He said be based that decision on the contact the employees had had with Ramos, that he had not attempted to enter the newspaper's building, or sent direct threatening correspondence.
+He said he based that decision on the contact the employees had had with Ramos, that he had not attempted to enter the newspaper's building or sent direct threatening correspondence.

 There was no mention of the detective contacting Ramos for questioning.